 It’s a form of architectural magic.
 Barn doors always seem to harbor an

-element of surprise when they’re used indoors, as in the rustic
+element of surprise when they’re used indoors, as in the example in Plan 927-8

-).
 In many cases there are latent or obvious references to real barns with elements like exposed diagonal bracing and expressive hardware.
-The rustic aspect can become a signature feature and seems especially appropriate for a rugged ski country home.
+The rustic aspect can become a signature feature and seems especially appropriate for a country kitchen.